All Episodes

 I don't know.

-Does anybody intentionally watch that show, or do they see it when they're surfing?
+Does anybody intentionally watch that show or do they see it when they're surfing?

-I'm gonna run out of time.
+I'm going to run out of time.

 This is it.

-It goes, it's actually from late November.
+It's actually from late November.

-And Conan is introducing and playing a montage of various news anchors from around the country, all saying the same thing and thinking he's on to something big.
+And Conan is introducing and playing a montage of various news anchors from around the country all saying the same thing and thinking he's onto something big.

 Judging by local news, and I've been looking at a lot of local news, there's an even bigger story that's sweeping the nation right now.